grikdotnet/phpdocker/README.md

 Usage:

 1. Create folders etc\ and logs\ in your project, set the group ownership
-2. Run the phpextensions container with the etc\ folder mounted, the container will init the php config files
+2. Init php configurations files with phpextensions container
 3. Edit configs and disable unused extensions
+4. Preare a MySQL initial dump file
-6. Run docker-compose
+5. Run docker-compose
-7. Commit your configs to your project VCS
+6. Commit your configs to your project VCS

 Example:
 ```